 Roll cores for labels

-It's hard to imagine roll labels without a roll core - the round label carriers offer a wide range of labelling options thanks to their different core diameters.
+It's hard to imagine roll labels without a roll core - offered in a wide range of core diameters, our round label carriers are suitable for a variety of labelling options.
 From manual labelling to fully automated label dispensers - fast labelling would simply be impossible without the practical cores.

 Definition of roll core

 Roll cores are cardboard or plastic cores onto which the label web - consisting of the backing material and the labels arranged on it - is wound.
-Roll labels are usually wound onto cores in the correct winding direction for production or application reasons - they ensure stability and transport safety and enable problem-free further processing.
-Roll cores are also known as hard paper cores, cardboard rings, winding cores or winding cores.
+For both production and application reasons, roll labels are typically wound onto cores in a specified winding direction - here, the roll cores ensure stability and safe transport while enabling hassle-free processing down the line.
+Roll cores can also be known as hard paper cores, cardboard rings, or winding cores.

 Core diameter

-The core diameter for machine processing of labels depends on the maximum outer roll diameter and the maximum roll width of the label dispenser or label printer used.
-Roll cores from 12.7 mm to 101.6 mm are used - the most common roll core diameters are 26 mm, 40 mm, 50 mm and 76 mm.
-In addition to machines with inflexible core holders, there are also dispensers with adjustable core holders.
-These are suitable for roll cores from 25-101mm and can be used as label unwinders and rewinders.
+When machine processing labels, the core diameter depends on the maximum outer roll diameter and the maximum roll width of the label dispenser or label printer used.
+Our roll cores range from 12.7 mm to 101.6 mm, while the most common core diameters are 26 mm, 40 mm, 50 mm and 76 mm.
+In addition to machines with inflexible core holders, we also offer dispensers with adjustable core holders: these are suitable for roll cores from 25-101mm and can be used as label unwinders and rewinders.

 Choosing the right roller core

-When labelling by hand, a relatively small yet functional diameter such as 30 mm should be selected - for labels with a height of over 75 mm, a larger core should be selected so that the labels are not bent too much when they are rolled up.
+When labelling by hand, you want a relatively small yet functional diameter such as 30 mm; for labels with a height of over 75 mm, you want a larger core so that the labels do not bend too much when they are rolled up.

 For semi-automatic or fully automatic label dispensers or label printer dispensers, the roll core must match the specifications of the devices.
-Desktop label printers usually require a core diameter of 26mm - for industrial label printers, the roll cores are either 40mm or 76mm.
+Desktop label printers usually require a core diameter of 26mm, while industrial label printers require either 40 mm or 76 mm.

 Structure and functions of the roller core

 Roll cores are usually made from environmentally friendly cardboard or paperboard.
-Plastic cores are used less frequently and are required for special tasks such as cleanroom applications.
-In addition to winding labels, the cores are also used as roll cores for narrow webs of other materials such as films, adhesive tapes, etc. The cores are also used to prevent transport damage, as covers for small parts or as spacers.
+Plastic cores are used less frequently and are more so required for special tasks such as cleanroom applications.
+In addition to winding labels, the cores are also used for other materials such as films, adhesive tapes, etc. The cores are also used to prevent transport damage, to help cover small parts or as spacers.

 The roll cores can have a wall thickness of up to 12 mm and consist of spirally wound cardboard webs.
 The cover web can be wound ‘butt to butt’ or ‘overlapped’.
 In addition to the standard version in natural brown, the inner and outer webs can be white or coloured and provided with an individual spiral print.